ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

 </p>

 <p>
-This is can be really confusing because it's different from it's different from what you'll learn in your math and physics classes.
-In school, going up increses y (not down), and the x = 0 and y = 0 point is in the bottom left (not top left).
-So make sure flip the switch when back to "up is more" when you go back to school, I hate for this course to hurt your grades
+This is can be really confusing because it's different from what you'll learn in your math and physics classes.
+In school, going up increases y (not down), and the x = 0 and y = 0 point is in the bottom left (not top left).
+So make sure flip the switch back to "up is more" when you go back to school, I'd hate for this course to hurt your grades
 </p>

 <img src="../../assets/images/xy_classic.png"/>

 <p>
 Another handy trick for viewing x, y is to look at the bottom left of the room editor.
-There you see 2 numbers (for example ``(841, 592)``).
+There you see 2 numbers (for example (841, 592)).
 Those represent the x, y position under your mouse cursor, and you can that to again verify the following:
 </p>

 <ul>